bmaunde/guidelines/Magento/magento-cloud-setup.md

 ## Configuring Prerequisites

-Once you have installed the prerequisites, it is necessary to cn
+Once you have installed the prerequisites, it is necessary to configure or set them up so they are ready to use with Magento.

+#### Database

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTMxNDk2ODg0LC0xOTk1MDkyMDA2LC0zMz
-Q4OTkyOCwtNzc0NTc5Nzc5LDM4NzEwMTYzOSwtMTE4NzcxMDY2
-NCwxMjI2MTg5ODQ5LDE5NTU1Mjg3N119
+eyJoaXN0b3J5IjpbLTE3MTg0Njc0NCwtMTk5NTA5MjAwNiwtMz
+M0ODk5MjgsLTc3NDU3OTc3OSwzODcxMDE2MzksLTExODc3MTA2
+NjQsMTIyNjE4OTg0OSwxOTU1NTI4NzddfQ==
 -->